astas2286/node_udemy/readme.md

-#### Natours is a comprehensive web application that enables to sign up users, change users password and other data, book tours and check booked tours on 'my bookings' page.
-The application is available at https://natoursafanasiev.herokuapp.com/ and includes multiple routes, admin routes, user authentication via JWT and cookie storage, and a payment page powered by Stripe.
+**Natours** is a comprehensive web application that enables to sign up users, change users password and other data, book tours and check booked tours on 'my bookings' page.
+The application includes multiple routes, admin routes, user authentication via JWT and cookie storage, and a payment page powered by Stripe.
 Additionally, the application has a custom back-end API with sorting, finding, and pagination capabilities.#

-### You can check out my app on https://natoursafanasiev.herokuapp.com/ Later it will be redeployed on Cyclic and link will be updated
+You can check out my app on https://natoursafanasiev.herokuapp.com/ Later it will be redeployed on Cyclic and link will be updated

 ### Images
 ![Image1](img1.jpg)